Ollynov/Front-End-Developer-Interview-Questions-Answers/README.md

 - If-Modified-Since: Sat, 29 Oct 1994 19:43:31 GMT

  * Do Not Track

+The DNT Header was first implemented by Mozilla Firefox in 2010, and requests that a web-app disables its tracking.
+The DNT header can accept one of three values: a 1 is when a user 'opts out' and does not want to be tracked, a 0 is when a user consents to being tracked, or null when there has been no value set because the user has not set a preference.
+The default is no header sent (same as null value).
+There was controversy at one point when IE 10 set the default value of 1 for users, when the Digital Advertising Alliance claimed that such a decision must be made by the user.

  * Cache-Control

+Cache-Control
  * Transfer-Encoding
  * ETag
  * X-Frame-Options